- Going to interview at a Pharmacy School, having no idea how to answer their questions?

 End of the sample

 These are just two questions.
-You will find 24 in the eBook, 12 from a conventional interview format (one interviews in front of a panel of people from the Pharmacy School), and 12 MMI questions (real questions from interviews conducted in US and Canada in 2020)
+You will find 24 in the eBook, 12 from a conventional interview format (one interviews in front of a panel of people from the Pharmacy School), and 12 MMI questions (real questions from interviews conducted in US and Canada in 2020 and 2021)

 Plus the six principles you need to understand before you can ace your interview at a Pharmacy School.